duniter/duniter/doc/HTTP_API.md

 #### `ucg/peering/keys`
 **Goal**

-Merkle URL referencing PGP keys' fingerprint this node manages, i.e. this node will have transactions history and follow ohter nodes for this history.
+Merkle URL referencing PGP keys' fingerprint this node manages, i.e. this node will have transactions history and follow other nodes for this history.

 **Parameters**